superphy/spfy/docs/source/contributing.rst

 1. If you're not using any of Spfy's codebase, add your code as a git submodule in `/app/modules/`
 2. If you are using Spfy's codebase, fork and create a directory in `/app/modules/` with your code.

 In both cases, you should add a method in `/app/module/pickaname.py` which enqueues a call to your package.
-More information on this is documated at `Enqueing a Job to RQ`_.
+More information on this is documented at `Enqueing a Job to RQ`_.

 To add a git submodule, clone the repo and create a branch: